darbinreyes/subparprogrammer/web/udemy_web_bootcamp/web_bootcamp.md

 * repeat for update route.
 * Later: "middleware" = repeated code for given routes.
 * unimportant semantic-ui styling.
-* Add mongoose method to the guy's shit table.
+* Add mongoose methods like blog.findByIdAndRemove() to the guy's shit table.

 ---